-Mako SmartRobotics™ is a surgery system often used for orthopedic procedures, such as knee replacements.
+Mako SmartRobotics™ is a surgery system often used for orthopedic procedures, such as knee and hip replacements.

 The Mako utilizes a highly detailed CT scanning software that helps your surgeon develop an incredibly comprehensive surgical plan for a partial or total knee replacement.